anuraam/COMPULIN-ERP/faqs/README.md

 </div>

-* Step 02 :  Select the database server and start a new query windows
+* Step 02 :  Select the database server and start a new query window
-* Step 03 :
+* Step 03 :  Execute the command below
 #### Exporting SQL Server databases using native backup

 ```SQL